Keep On Pushing Love

-"Keep On Pushing Love" is a song by Al Green.
+"Keep On Pushing Love" is a song by American R&B/soul singer-songwriter Al Green.
 It was released as a single in 1994, initially in promotion of Green's 1993 album Don't Look Back, but like previous single "Love Is a Beautiful Thing", was later included on his 1995 album Your Heart's in Good Hands.
 "Keep On Pushing Love" was produced by Arthur Baker and co-written with Lotti Golden, Al Green and Tommy Faragher.
 The single invokes "the original, sparse sound of his [Green's] early classics."